-This agreement is used where a tenancy has ended, and full possession of the property has not been obtained.
-Examples include circumstances where people still occupying the property are not the Council's tenants and legal action is being taken to regain possession.
+This agreement is used where a tenancy has ended and we have not gained full possession of the property.
+Examples include circumstances where people still occupying the property who are not our tenants and we are taking legal action to regain possession.

 A mesne profit agreement is sometimes known as 'use & occupation' and remains in place until possession it gained.
-It is not a tenancy agreement, and the weekly charge is not considered a 'rent' charge.
+It is not a tenancy agreement and the weekly charge is not considered a 'rent' charge.

 There's no review date and no extension option.